 For concreteness, suppose that z is an indicator variable taking value 1 for males and 0 for females.
-Then using the same data as in Columns 4-5 of Table 8, under the exclusion restriction we find that $E(v|z = male) - E(v|z = female) \in [3.95, 5.09]$ .
+In this context, our exclusion restriction requires that conditional on the interval implied by the algorithm for the probability of working past 62, the distribution of underlying (true/unrounded) subjective probabilities of working past 62 is the same across female and male respondents.
+Then using the same data as in Columns 4-5 of Table 8, under the exclusion restriction we find that E(v|z = male) - $E(v|z = female) \in [3.95, 5.09]$ .
 By comparison, the bounds on this quantity using the interval data alone equal [1.21, 14.80].
 The point identified value if one assumes that the responses are not rounded equals 4.57.
 This simple example illustrates that exclusion restrictions can have substantial identification power in this context.